vrchatapi/vrchatapi-rust/docs/InviteApi.md

 > models::Notification respond_invite(notification_id, invite_response)
 Respond Invite

-Respond to an invite request by sending a world invite to the requesting user. `:notificationId` is the ID of the requesting notification.
+Respond to an invite or invite request without accepting it. `:notificationId` is the ID of the requesting notification.
+In case the notification being replied to is an invite, the `responseSlot` refers to a response message from the the `message` collection.
+In case the notification is an invite request, it will refer to one from the `requestResponse` collection instead.

 ### Parameters